 Ice, Ice Berlin kicks off the Christmas activities in November.
 It showcases gorgeous carved ice sculptures and then the tree lighting ceremony.
 Santa visits and the shops are open late.

 The Berlin Christmas Parade is held on the first Thursday of December.
-This year’s event is extra special since it is the Golden Anniversary of the parade.
-Over 80 floats, fire trucks, dancers, marching units, and more will be part of the largest holiday parade on the Eastern Shore.
+Floats, fire trucks, dancers, marching units, and more will be part of the largest holiday parade on the Eastern Shore.

 7. Cumberland